rmbolger/Posh-ACME/docs/FAQ/index.md

+---
+title: FAQ
+hide:
+  - navigation
+---

 # Frequently Asked Questions (FAQ)

 ## Where is my config?
 Where is my cert?

-Unless you have [changed the default](Guides/Using-an-Alternate-Config-Location.md), all Posh-ACME config is in your user profile depending on the OS:
+Unless you have [changed the default](../Guides/Using-an-Alternate-Config-Location.md), all Posh-ACME config is in your user profile depending on the OS:

 - Windows: `%LOCALAPPDATA%\Posh-ACME`
 - Linux: `$HOME/.config/Posh-ACME`